raspberrypilearning/sleep-tracker/en/step_3.md

 When you make a change to a code block in the code editor panel, the simulator will restart.

+**Test**
-**Test** When the program runs, move over the left and right of the micro:bit to record some movements.
+When the program runs, move over the left and right of the micro:bit to record some movements.

-Next, press the `A+B`` button.
+Next, press the `A+B` button.

-The word 'Movements' will scroll across the display and the number of movement will be shown.
+The word 'Movements' will scroll across the display and the number of movements will be shown.
 The zZ animation will then loop twice.

 ![Animation showing the LEDs lit up about half way.
 When the A+B button is pressed, the word 'Movements' scrolls across the display and the number 6 is shown.
 A short animation then loops twice, showing a small z growing into a large Z.](images/reset-test.gif)